Company formation in Poland

 - Business expansion: Business growth and development often requires hiring additional staff to perform various tasks and functions within the company.

-- Legislative and tax incentives: The Polish government offers a number of tax exemptions and incentives for companies creating jobs, especially in certain economic zones or industries.
+- Legislative and tax incentives: There are several tax exemptions and incentives available from the Polish government for companies that create jobs, especially within special economic zones or industries.

 Requirements for employers

-Companies employing workers in Poland are obliged to comply with Polish labour law, including drawing up employment contracts, paying at least the minimum wage, ensuring working conditions in accordance with health and safety standards, and paying social contributions and taxes.
+Employers in Poland are obliged to draft employment contracts, pay at least the minimum salary, maintain proper working conditions under health and safety laws, and make social and tax contributions.

 How to choose a name for a company in Poland?